omaralfaqih6/breast_cancer_wisconsin/README.md

 # Project Report

 ## Models Selection
-Our project team had complete a research on the qualified machine learning models to be using for classifying the dataset.
+Our project team had completed a research on the qualified machine learning models to be used for classifying the dataset.
 The team had listed 6 potential ML models listed below:
   - logistic regression
   - Support Vector Machine (SVM)
   - Random Forest Model (RFM)